 Since 2000, The Glen has realized the positive effects of animals on our residents.
 The program began with seed money from the Zadeck Family Foundation.
 The purpose of this program is to provide appropriate animal companionship to older people.
 Visits from dogs can provide a welcome change from routine or facilitate the renewal of old friendships.
 People become more active and responsive both during and after visiting with animals.
 An animal visit can offer entertainment or a welcome distraction from pain and infirmity.

-Our therapy dog program is led by our two Labradors, Connor and Zipper along with our newest addition Bentley, a Cavalier King Charles Spaniel.
-Both Connor and Zipper are registered as Pet Partners with The Delta Society.
-Bentley is in training.
+Our therapy dog program is led by our two Labradors, Connor and Zipper along with Bentley, a Cavalier King Charles Spaniel.
+Both Connor, Zipper and Bentley are registered as Pet Partners.
 Maureen Kidd, Therapy Dog Program Coordinator, has worked with this program since its inception, and The Glen is proud to have her now as a full-time member of our family.
 Her leadership and dedication ensures that this wonderful asset to our Community Outreach Program will continue to thrive.

 Paws With Purpose, formerly known as The Glen-Zadeck Canine Program, provides therapy to those who live in our community and over the years has expanded beyond our campuses.
-The therapy dog program serves Shriners Hospital, Grace Home, the pediatric floor of LSU Health Sciences Center, Sutton Children's Medical Center, Holy Angels, Arthur Circle Elementary School's R.E.A.D.
-Program, Eighty-First Street Early Childhood Education Center, Northwest Louisiana Veteran's Home, and Gingerbread House Bossier/Shreveport Children's Advocacy Center.
+The therapy dog program serves Shriners Hospital, Grace Home, University Hospital, Christus Highland Medical Center, Holy Angels, Eighty-First Street Early Childhood Education Center, Northwest Louisiana Veteran's Home, and Gingerbread House Bossier/Shreveport Children's Advocacy Center.

 For More Information | Maureen Kidd | 318.798.3500

 Caregiver's Memory Loss Support Group